PeterAlexander/Developing-with-SAP-Integration-Suite/README.md

 The exercises at https://learning.sap.com/learning-journey/developing-with-sap-integration-suiteare updated periodically.
 However, changes to the tools or other events may make the exercises unfeasible.
 In this repository we would like to provide you with all this information.
 Additionally the needed scripts .

+## Where to start?
+Start here with the file [/Fixes/OverviewFixesAndSolutions.md](../Fixes/OverviewFixesAndSolutions.md) to find an overview of current fixes with solutions.

 ## Who I am ?
 My name is Peter Alexander and I am an employee of SAP.
 I am a co-author of these materials.
 You can reach me at pe.alexander@sap.com.